PROFILE

 BA, International and Intercultural Studies through Languages and Music, Pitzer College

 Jennie Gubner is a socially engaged interdisciplinary scholar, violinist, and visual ethnographer.
 She holds a PhD from the UCLA Department of Ethnomusicology, and is a Senior Atlantic Fellow for Equity in Brain Health.
-Her research interests include applied approaches to the study of music and dementia and creative aging, intergenerational tango bars as spaces of urban belonging in Buenos Aires, participatory music scenes as vehicles for social activism in South America and Southern Italy, and ethnomusicological filmmaking.
-She joined the University of Arizona in January 2020 as Assistant Professor of Ethnomusicology in the Fred Fox School of Music, and Chair of the Applied Intercultural Arts Research Graduate Interdisciplinary Program.
-Through her research, teaching, and mentorship, she looks forward to buildling creative arts-based pathways and collaborations across diverse fields at the University of Arizona and between the university and local communities.
+Her research interests include applied approaches to the study of music and dementia and creative aging, intercultural perspectives in arts and health, participatory music scenes as vehicles for social activism in South America and Southern Italy, intergenerational tango bars as spaces of urban belonging in Buenos Aires, and ethnomusicological filmmaking and multimodal scholarship.
+She joined the University of Arizona in January 2020 as Assistant Professor of Ethnomusicology in the School of Music, and Chair of the Applied Intercultural Arts Research Graduate Interdisciplinary Program.
+In addition to these roles she also holds affiliate faculty positions in Latin American Studies, The Center on Aging, Health Sciences Design, and The Innovations in Aging GIDP.
+Through her research, teaching, and mentorship, she works to promote intercultural and applied approaches to the study of arts and health, and to build collaborations across diverse fields at the University of Arizona and between the university and local communities.

 She has published her research and films in premier research journals, organized multiple international conferences and collaborations around audiovisual ethnomusicology, and presented her research at major music, humanities, and medical conferences.
 In May 2019 she received the Best Education Paper Award at the American Geriatrics Society Annual Meeting.
 In November, she co-organized the Society for Ethnomusicology Annual Meeting Pre-conference entitled "Film as Ethnography, Activism, and Public Work in Ethnomusicology" with Rebecca Dirksen.
 More information about Gubner's research, performance background, and films and photography can be found on her website.
+In January 2022 she began a position as Film, Video and Multimedia Review Editor for the journal, Ethnomusicology.
 As a violinist, Gubner plays Argentine tango and folk music, bluegrass & old-time fiddle, and Sicilian popular music.

 Select Publications: